 FHA home loans are an amazing way for homebuyers with little savings or less than perfect credit to buy a home.
 They also offer the ability to secure a home loan with a smaller down payment.
 For more information on the PMI, downpayment connection, check out this great article.
 Maybe like many others, you purchased your house with an FHA mortgage that requires maintaining private mortgage insurance until 20% of the home’s equity has been achieved.
 This means that once your home’s value exceeds the value of the loan by 20% you may be eligible to refi and avoid PMI premiums.

 Perhaps you carry a substantial balance of high-interest credit debt.
-Refinancing your home mortgage can be a great way to consolidate all of that debt under one low-interest loan.
+A cash-out refinance can be a great way to consolidate all of that debt under one low-interest loan.
 Even if you are forced to take a slightly higher interest rate on your home mortgage, debt consolidation can free up cash quickly and save you money over the life of the loan.

 Maybe you are considering some home improvements.
 Be careful that your improvement plans don’t exceed the value of your home.
 It’s easy to get carried away, but take caution and make improvements that add real value.

 NOTE: One consideration here is that the IRS says unless the “cash-out” amount is used to “buy, build or substantially improve” your home, you can’t deduct mortgage interest paid on the amount that exceeds the current loan balance.
 For example, if you secured a refi for $200,000 on your home valued at $180,000 you wouldn’t be able to deduct the mortgage interest paid on $20,000.

 However, it still may make very good financial sense to consolidate your debt, improving immediate cash flow and saving you from burdensome high-interest credit payments.
 An alternate option to a cash-out refi may be a home equity loan.
 For more information, check out this helpful article.